francistor/yaas/doc/readme.md

 ## Installation

 Clone the repository and use sbt.
-The Universal packager is used, so that rmp or deb or zip artifacts may be created with the appropriate command.
+The Universal packager is used, so that rpm or deb or zip artifacts may be created with the appropriate command.

 If incorporating external handlers (which will usually be the case), those must be made available in the